Reflections On The Muslim Reaction To Andrew Tate - MuslimMatters.org

 “Speak Good or Remain Silent”

 Finally, watch your tongue.
 We have people saying he is converting only to swindle Muslims.
-In essence,

-they are openly judging his intentions, which the Prophet vehemently chastised.
+In essence, they are openly judging his intentions, which the Prophet vehemently chastised.
 Once, during a battle, a companion killed a man who said the shahada after he was defeated in battle and on the verge of being killed.
-When the <essenger of Allah ﷺ found out he said, “Did you kill him in spite of his professing Laa ilaaha illAllah?”
+When the Messenger of Allah ﷺ found out he said, “Did you kill him in spite of his professing Laa ilaaha illAllah?”
 The companion replied, “O Messenger of Allah!
 He said it out of fear of our arms.”
 Our Prophet then said, “Why did you not cut his heart open to find out whether he had done so sincerely or not?”1https://sunnah.com/riyadussalihin:393

 We must guard our tongues at all costs and ensure that we only say things that please Him .
 “He who believes in Allah and the Last Day must either speak good or remain silent.”2https://sunnah.com/riyadussalihin:1511